ChrisNeedham200/loadimpact-docs/jekyll/_v4/frequently-asked-questions/pricing-faq.md

 ***

+<h2>Purpose</h2>

-Here are some of our most frequently asked questions about pricing.
+This document contains some of our most frequently asked questions about pricing.
 If your question isn't answered here, please contact [support](mailto:support@loadimpact.com).

 - TOC
 {:toc}